rana/ltcd-rs/README.md

 You write software code in the Rust programming language.
 You write import statements within a function.
 You comment source code with an easily understandable explanation.

 You write tests in a test module.
 The tests you write include edge cases and common cases.
 Write each test case in a test function.

 Unit tests.
 Write a unit test module.
 Write common and edge test cases.
 Write each test case in a test function.
+Be sure to cast any `non-usize` slice index to `usize` where relevant.
+For example, `nums[..len as usize]`.

 Evaluate the algorithm's time complexity and space complexity.